Cheong43/Cheong43/README.md

 ### Hi there I’m Zhichang Lin,👋

-- 🌱 My current interest of works pivot to social computing and web3.
+- 🌱 My current interest of works pivot to AR, social computing and web3.
 Currently building a raft K/V database service.
 - 💬 Open to any fabulous idea.
 If you lookin for collabration, shot me a dm.
-- ⚡ Vinyl digger, love chill vibe flowing in the house.
+- ⚡ Vinyl digger, love chill vibe flowing in da house.
 [No Music, No Life.](https://duranduran.fandom.com/wiki/No_Music,_No_Life.)

 ### Some of my previous project:
 * [ReadBy.ai](https://readby-web.vercel.app/) 🔮📄 -  Easily analyze and summarize any article or content that you save.
 AI will break down the key points and highlights, providing you with Link quick and concise summary that to retrive anytime.